testnet-pride/OKP4-study/README.md

 | Memory | 6.8 TB NVMe  | 20 GB NVMe | 2 TB NVMe |
 | Bandwidth | 1 Gbit/s-Port | 400 Mbit/s-Port | 1 Gbit/s-Port |

+The research is presented in the form of tables that contain the study results.

 | Equipment | Action | Hash | Gas |
 | ----- | ----------- | ---------------------------------------------------------------- | ------- |